coryc5/WebFlight/README.md

 <br>```wfRoute``` - (optional) The route that retrieves WebFlight files
 <br>```seedScript``` - (optional) The script that will initialize seeding your assets so they're ready to be downloaded by users after the **userCount** threshold is passed
 <br>`path` - The root path on your server
+<br>`statusBar` - Dropdown element that will appear on your website that shows users what is being seeded

 ```
 {